TheDitis/ThetaPad/README.md

 - [x] Ability to hide/show shapes
 - [x] Name shapes
 - [x] Highlight poly-line points on canvas to identify them from the details dropdown items
+- [x] Highlight poly-line segments on canvas to identify them from details dropdown
 - [ ] Resize shapes with image (window resize)
 - [ ] Undo & Redo
 - [ ] Set a given line as the angle reference (all other angles measured relative to it)